fabiocmad/mine-field/README.md

 </p>

 #### User input data validation
+I created a test on a google sheet to make sure the data could be transferred on a future ocasion (user name, inputs, level choices and timestamp for example) that data could be user to improve user experience with time - this will be mentioned on future implementation section on this file too.
 <p align="center">
    <img src="https://github.com/fabiocmad/mine-field/blob/main/images/updating_worksheet.png"/>
 </p>

+Data validation is needed on the inputs for the map choices to make sure we cover any potential gaps from the user.
+In this case, the validation occurs to make sure the data is not empty and not a radom string, and if so, flags to the user that the format is not the expected, and that a new input should be typed, considering the correct parameters.
 <p align="center">
    <img src="https://github.com/fabiocmad/mine-field/blob/main/images/data_validation.png"/>
 </p>

 #### Help during the game
+During the game, and as explained on the intro of the game, user can ask for 'help' at anytime.
+This will call a introduction function that will print to the terminal the rules of the game again, and cthe game can continue as normal.
 <p align="center">
    <img src="https://github.com/fabiocmad/mine-field/blob/main/images/help.png"/>
 </p>

 #### Level Input Validation
+Validation for the level is needed to make sure user is writing within the expected parameters.
+In this case they are "easy", "medium" and "hard" as described on the printed message requesting such data.
+In case the data difer from expectation, a new message is printed to the terminal reminding user what needs to be typed and which choices they have to do so.
 <p align="center">
    <img src="https://github.com/fabiocmad/mine-field/blob/main/images/level_validator.png"/>
 </p>